pinecone-io/canopy/README.md

 * **Easy to implement:** Bring your text data in Parquet or JSONL format, and Canopy will handle the rest.
 Canopy makes it easy to incorporate RAG into your OpenAI chat applications.
 * **Reliable at scale:** Build fast, highly accurate GenAI applications that are production-ready and backed by Pinecone’s vector database.
 Seamlessly scale to billions of items with transarent, resource-based pricing.
 * **Open and flexible:** Fully open-source, Canopy is both modular and extensible.
 You can configure to choose the components you need, or extend any component with your own custom implementation.
 Easily incorporate it into existing OpenAI applications and connect Canopy to your preferred UI.
 * **Interactive and iterative:** Evaluate your RAG workflow with a CLI based chat tool.
-With a simple command in the Canopy CLI you can interactively chat with your text data and compare RAG vs. non-RAG workflows side-by-side to evaluate the augmented results before scaling to production.
+With a simple command in the Canopy CLI you can interactively chat with your text data and compare RAG vs. non-RAG workflows side-by-side to evaluate the results before scaling to production.

 ## RAG with Canopy